bruits/maudit/crates/md-benchmark/README.md

 This crate contains a Maudit website with presets of various amount of markdown files and is used to benchmark the performance of Maudit.

-The generated Markdown files were taken from https://github.com/zachleat/bench-framework-markdown, in order to make somewhat fair comparisons with other static site generators.
+The generated Markdown files were taken from https://github.com/zachleat/bench-framework-markdown.
+Thanks to Zach Leatherman for providing the benchmark data and comparaison points with other static site generators.

 ## Running the benchmark